OpenMined/PySyft/_sources/deployment/glossary.rst.txt

 Owner
 """"""""
 There is only one Owner account assigned to any one domain node.
 The owner account is the highest level permission and is a requirement for deploying a domain node.
-If you should ever want to transfer ownership of your domain node to someone, you might follow these steps (*to be added*).
+If you should ever want to transfer ownership of your domain node to someone, please contact us at support@openmined.org.

 Default permissions: